balancer/docs-v3/docs/concepts/core-concepts/balancer-pool-tokens.md

 ---
-order: 3
+order: 4
-title: Balancer Pool Token Implementation
+title: Balancer Pool Tokens (BPT)
 ---

 # Balancer Pool Token Implementation

 Balancer Pool Tokens are tokens that represent ownership or shares in a Balancer pool.
 When users add liquidity to a Balancer pool by depositing tokens, they receive corresponding Balancer Pool Tokens in return.
 These tokens represent their proportional share of the liquidity pool.